jeffreygrover/jeffreygrover.github.io/about.md

 <img class="col one right" src="/img/Jeff.jpg">

 <br/>
-My name is Jeffrey Grover.
-I'm a physicist by training and recent data scientist convert.
+My name is Jeffrey Grover, and I'm a physicist by training.
+More recently I've become a data scientist convert.

+I studied physics and math at <a href="https://www.amherst.edu" target="_blank">Amherst College</a>, where I wrote an undergraduate honors thesis with <a href="https://www.amherst.edu/~jrfriedman" target="_blank">Jonathan Friedman</a>.
+After that I completed a PhD in experimental atomic physics in the <a href="" target="_blank">Joint Quantum Institute</a> at the <a href="http://umdphysics.umd.edu/" target="_blank">University of Maryland</a>.
+My advisors were <a href="http://groups.jqi.umd.edu/rolston/" target="_blank">Steve Rolston</a> and <a href="http://www.physics.umd.edu/rgroups/amo/orozco/" target="_blank">Luis Orozco</a>, and we tried to laser-cool and trap rubidium atoms a few microns away from a superconducting circuit inside a dilution refrigerator.
+It was a crazy idea.

 <br/>